TristanWebber/garage_monitor/README.md

 ## Dashboard

-To subscribe to and visualise our data, the project will use existing low code cloud products.
-For all of the proposed solutions, I have set up a very basic dashboard as follows:
+To subscribe to and visualise our data, the project will use [Datacake](https://datacake.co/) - a low-code IoT platform.
+For all of the proposed solutions, I send the data to the Datacake MQTT Broker, and I have set up a very basic dashboard:

 ![image](https://github.com/user-attachments/assets/e63ac389-65a6-4c24-9515-e5f5d7e31f60)